kedacore/keda-docs/archetypes/scaler.md

 **Parameter list:**

-- `namespace` is the namespace of the metric.
-The format is service.item; service and item must be strings, must start with a letter, can only contain 0-9/a-z/A-Z/_, the total length of service.item is 3, the maximum is 32. (required)
+- `namespace` - Is the namespace of the metric.
+The format is service.item; service and item must be strings, must start with a letter, can only contain 0-9/a-z/A-Z/_, the total length of service.item is 3, the maximum is 32. (required).

 ### Authentication Parameters